ExcelFunctions.net Logo

 Example 2

-In the spreadsheet below, the Excel Ipmt function is used to calculate the interest payment during quarters 1 and 2 of a loan for $10,000, that is to be reduced to $5,000 over a period of 2 years, by a series of constant quarterly payments.
-Interest is charged at a rate of 3.5% per year and the payment is made at the beginning of each quarter.
+In the spreadsheet below, the Excel Ipmt function is used to calculate the interest payment during quarters 1 and 2 of an investment that is required to increase an investment from $0 to $5,000 over a period of 2 years.
+Interest is paid at a rate of 3.5% per year and the payment into the investment is to be made at the beginning of each quarter.

 Formula: